Privacy Policy

 c) USA: https://www.aboutads.info/choices.

-d) Cross-border: https://optout.aboutads.info.
+d) Across Territory: https://optout.aboutads.info.

 Engaged Services and Service Providers

-Google Fonts (Local)
+Google Fonts (Locally)

 Use of the Meta Pixel (Facebook Pixel)

-Meta Platforms Inc. is certified under the EU-US Data Privacy Framework, ensuring an adequate level of data protection for data transfers to the USA (https://www.dataprivacyframework.gov/s/participant-search/participant-detail?id=a2zt0000000GnywAAC&status=Active).
+Meta Platforms Inc. is certified under the EU-US Data Privacy Framework, thereby ensuring an adequate level of data protection for data transfers to the USA (https://www.dataprivacyframework.gov/s/participant-search/participant-detail?id=a2zt0000000GnywAAC&status=Active).

 Chatbot from Pickaxe Project